 I’d encourage the parent to set up a one-on-one chat with their favorite instructor or have the student attend class but not participate.
 Children understand the feeling of missing out on a group activity more than a lecture on their behavior.
 When they sit on the sidelines and watch their classmates in action, they crave to be part of the fun and excitement.

 3. Karate classes for kids require family support

 The benefits of karate for kids go beyond the walls of the dojo.
 They include patience, kindness, confidence, discipline, helpfulness, and awareness.
-This can spill into the school classroom to include being focused, appreciative, aware, and respectful.
+This can spill over into the school classroom to include being focused, appreciative, aware, and respectful.

 When parents observe the lessons being taught through karate, they can assist by echoing these lessons at home:

 - Being responsible

 When listening skills are taught in person or through online karate classes for kids, the advantage extends to the entire family if they are aware of the lessons.
 In the finest martial arts for kids, the relationship between the instructor and the student is vital.
 It goes beyond the physical movement, fostering a culture of belonging to the elite class earning the title of a martial artist.